lbianchi-zerynth/docs-v3/docs/reference/apps/Main.md

 * At the top of the pages there is an aggregate section for the selected workspace.
 Underneath this section, there is a detailed view for each machine or device.
 * On the left of the page, there is a menu with the list of all the available pages and applications.
-* In the bottom-right corner, there is the account menu, which allows to change your account's settings, change workspace and other operations.
+* In the bottom-left corner, there is the account menu, which allows to change your account's settings, change workspace and other operations.

 [//]: #                         (Connections and external links)
 [zerynth_cloud]:                https://cloud.zerynth.com